Smart city development

-The Rublyovo-Arkhangelskoye smart city, also known as Moscow International Financial Centre, is being developed in Kuntsevo district in Moscow, Russia.
+The Rublyovo-Arkhangelskoye smart city, also known as Moscow International Financial Centre, is being developed in the Kuntsevo district in Moscow, Russia.

 Sberbank Russia Group affiliate Rublyovo-Arkhangelskoye CJSC is developing the project.
 The site design of the smart city was approved by a government decree of the City of Moscow, Russia, in October 2016.
 The project is expected to be completed by 2035.